Prostate cancer is the most common malignant tumor in males. It is more common as we age, but the age of the onset is highly variable.

 Some of them never required radical prostatectomy or any other prostate cancer treatment, but they were left out with prostate biopsies’ severe side effects.
 There was also an excessive number of unnecessary biopsies being made.
 With that, a significant number of patients experienced side effects unnecessarily, affecting their quality of life (2).

 In today’s medicine, doctors and patients need to pay more attention to their risk factors instead of a fixed age to start prostate cancer screening yearly.
 In some cases, screening every year is recommended, even if you don’t have prostate cancer symptoms.
-In other patients, it is not performed, and screening every year is entirely off the table.
+But, in other patients, it is not performed, and screening every year is entirely off the table.
 Warning signs of prostate cancer can be a useful indication to know that you belong to the first group, and screening might be appropriate for you.

 What are the 5 warning signs of prostate cancer?